Nifty to defend 20,000 or fall in trade? See GIFT Nifty, FII data, crude, F&O ban, more before market opens

 FII/DII Data

-Foreign institutional investors (FII) bought shares worth net Rs 1,473.09 crore, while domestic institutional investors (DII) purchased shares worth net Rs 366.24 crore on 11 September, according to the provisional data available on the NSE.
+Foreign institutional investors (FII) offloaded shares worth net Rs 1,631.63 crore, while domestic institutional investors (DII) purchased shares worth net Rs 849.86 crore on September 13, 2023, according to the provisional data available on the NSE.

 F&O Ban